 The rest of it is inert material like limestone or stand.

 The 10-10-10 grade fertilizer has balanced nutrients with a light concentration of nutrients, which is also safer for the plants.
 This fertilizer improves the size and flavor of basil leaves.

 If you do not find the 10-10-10, you can go for the 4-4-4, such as Jobe’s Organics 09127, Granular Plant Food .

 For basil, the recommended fertilizer ratio is 10-10-10.
 This means equal portions of nitrogen, potassium, and phosphate.
 This is the best fertilizer for a basil plant.

 A 10-10-10 fertilizer premade mix is readily available everywhere.
-But you can also make your own by buying individual ingredients.
+You can go for Southern Ag All Purpose Granular Fertilizer.
+You can also make your own by buying individual ingredients.

 - 2.5 lbs kelp meal

 - 0.6 lbs bone meal

 Mix all the dry ingredients thoroughly and store them in a dry place.
 When you want to use it, spread 0.75 lbs for every 50 square feet in your basil garden area.
 Water thoroughly so that you do not burn your plants.